mullerdavid/ctf_writeups/hcsc22/VM_OFFNS_Crypto/README.md

 Some virtual machine images were distributed with challenges to work offline.

-The VM files are hosted here: <https://1drv.ms/f/s!AhobjPOnjp03hDtoFIP1MapZusS_>
+The VM files are hosted here: <https://1drv.ms/f/s!AhobjPOnjp03hDWQSgC0uDadb0xk> in the hcsc22 subfolder.

 # OFFNS_Crypto#1